Princess Alice, Countess of Athlone: Public life

-In her lifetime, Princess Alice carried out many engagements and took part in many of the activities the royal family were involved in.
+In her lifetime, Alice carried out many engagements and took part in many of the activities the royal family were involved in.
 Apart from her normal duties as vicereine of South Africa and then Canada, she attended the coronations of four British monarchs: Edward VII, George V, George VI and Elizabeth II, as well as the investiture of the Dutch queen Juliana.
 She was also the Colonel-in-Chief of two British Army units and one Rhodesian Army unit.
 During the Second World War, she was Honorary Air Commandant of the Royal Canadian Air Force Women's Division.
 In 1950, she became the first Chancellor of the University of the West Indies (then the University College of the West Indies).
 As Chancellor, she visited the university every year, staying as a guest of Sir Kenneth Blackburne, Governor-General of Jamaica, and his wife.

 From the 1930s to the 1960s, she was Chair of the Council (governing body) of Royal Holloway College, University of London.
-With her husband, daughter and son-in-law, Princess Alice represented the King at the 1937 wedding of Juliana of the Netherlands to Prince Bernhard of Lippe-Biesterfeld.
+With her husband, daughter and son-in-law, Alice represented the King at the 1937 wedding of Juliana of the Netherlands to Prince Bernhard of Lippe-Biesterfeld.

-The princess and her husband visited Bahrain and Saudi Arabia in the winter of 1938.
-She was the first member of the British royal family to visit the country and the only one to meet King Abdulaziz.
+Alice and her husband visited Bahrain and Saudi Arabia in the winter of 1938.
+She was the first member of the British royal family to visit Saudi Arabia and the only one to meet King Abdulaziz.
 Their nephew Lord Frederick Cambridge accompanied them on the visits.
 In Saudi Arabia Princess Alice visited Riyadh, Hofuf and Dammam, and met Noura bint Abdul Rahman, sister of the King and other members of the Saudi royal family.

 In 1966, Princess Alice published her memoirs, For My Grandchildren.